Your right to know

 It is the policy of St. Clair County Community College to comply with the Family Education Rights and Privacy Act (FERPA), the Federal law that governs release of and access to student education records.

-- Directory information may appear in public documents and may otherwise be released to individuals outside the college with the student’s specific consent.
+Directory information may appear in public documents and may otherwise be released to individuals outside the college without the student’s specific consent.
 St. Clair County Community College has designated the following items as directory information:

 - Major field of study